-- All camp sessions require payment upfront at the time of registration. - Cancellations and refund requests must be made in writing to the camp program coordinator by April 28, 2023 will result in a 50% refund. - Any cancellations after April 28, 2023 will not be refunded. - · No refunds will be granted for children who have been removed from camp due to behavior
+- All camp sessions require payment upfront at the time of registration. - Cancellations and refund requests must be made via the online request form by April 30, 2025 will result in a 50% refund. - Any cancellations after April 30, 2025 will not be refunded. - No refunds will be granted for children who have been removed from camp due to behavior.